Are you interested in presenting

 Thanks to increasing interest in our conference from medical professionals, we've added a new track to address the many ways to work with spirituality in hospitals, hospices and medical facilities.
 Presentations in this track address practices and processes for conscious dying, ritual, the healing power of animal companions, clinical chaplaincy, physician education about end-of-life care, and more.

-To submit a proposal for either a 60-75-minute breakout session or a three-hour workshop, please use our SUBMISSION FORM.
+To submit a proposal for either type of session, please use this SUBMISSION FORM.

-But first, please read the following guidelines to make sure your presentation is a good fit for us:
+But first, please read the following guidelines to make sure it's is a good fit for us:

 What We Are Looking For

-Applicants without a professional-looking, user-friendly website and headshot will not be considered.
+Applicants without a professional-looking, user-friendly website and a current head shot will not be considered.

 Please include at least one video showing you in action as a speaker/presenter.